raspberrypilearning/coder-dojo-training-test/en/step_1.md

 --- collapse ---
 ---
-title: In summary
+title: Some stats
 ---

-### We know that many Dojos rely on a small number of people to manage them
+### Many Dojos rely on a small number of people to manage them

 + 22% of Dojos have just one person managing all Dojo responsibilities.
 + 52% of Dojos have responsibilities of the club concentrated on three or less people.